ajrcarey/pdfium-render/README.md

   `include/*.h` files each time `cargo build` is run.
 If `cbindgen` or any of its dependencies are not available then the build will fail.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.
+* `thread-safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
+  See the "Multithreading" section above.

-Neither feature is enabled by default.
+The `thread-safe` feature is enabled by default.
+All other features are disabled by default.

 ## Porting existing Pdfium code from other languages

-The high-level idiomatic Rust interface provided by `pdfium-render` is entirely optional;
-the idiomatic interface is built on top of raw FFI bindings defined in the `PdfiumLibraryBindings` trait, and it is completely feasible to simply use these raw FFI bindings directly if you prefer.
-This makes porting existing code that calls `FPDF_*` functions trivial, while still gaining the benefits of late binding and WASM compatibility.
+The high-level idiomatic Rust interface provided by `pdfium-render` is built on top of raw FFI bindings defined in the `PdfiumLibraryBindings` trait.
+It is completely feasible to use these raw FFI bindings directly if you wish, making porting existing code that calls `FPDF_*` functions trivial while still gaining the benefits of late binding and WASM compatibility.
 For instance, the following code snippet (taken from a C++ sample):

 ```
     string test_doc = "test.pdf";